noahpresler/semesterly/docs/styleguide.rst

 1. We follow the pycodestyle style guide for Python, with the exception that the max-line-length is 88 instead of 79.
 This is to comply with the default settings of the autoformatter black.

+2. Use snake_case for variable names and PascalCase for classes.

+3. Use type annotations when the type of a variable is ambiguous.